 Everyone has a different way of managing projects.
 Some people like to use their inbox to keep track of tasks.
 Others prefer to visualize work on a Kanban board or in a calendar view, while some even prefer the old pen and paper system.

 That's fine on an individual level, but when you collaborate on projects as a team, you need a flexible and capable project management tool that works for everyone.
-And with so many teams still working remotely, there's an even more pressing need for a task management app that can help track projects, collaborate, and keep everyone in the loop.
+And with so many teams working remotely, there's an even more pressing need for a task management app that can help you track projects, collaborate, and keep everyone in the loop.

 As a freelance writer, I've worked inside tons of different project management setups across my clients—I've seen how each app approaches the standard features, the potential of great, streamlined collaboration, and the consequences of poor project management.
+The good news: free project management software can give you the flexibility you need to manage tasks, communicate with stakeholders, and maintain project visibility, without paying a cent.

-The good news: free project management software can give you the flexibility you need to manage tasks, communicate with stakeholders, and maintain project visibility—without paying a cent.
 I've been updating this list for several years.
-This year, I considered more than 65 free project management tools, and after extensive testing, I've settled on my top eight picks.
+This year, I considered more than 70 free project management tools, and after extensive testing, I've settled on my top seven picks.

-The 8 best free project management tools
+The best free project management tools

 Trello for visually managing projects